Adalatherium

 Adalatherium (Adàla, 'crazy' in Malagasy and therium, 'beast' in Greek) is an extinct gondwanatherian that lived in Madagascar during the Maastrichtian stage of the Late Cretaceous.
 The discovery of the first nearly-complete skeleton from the Maevarano Formation was announced in April 2020.

 Description

 Although the only known fossil is believed to be from a subadult individual, it had a large skull reaching 8.4 cm long.
 Its body length was about 52 cm and the body mass is estimated between 1.775 - 5.218 kg, making it one the largest known Mesozoic mammals.
 It is depicted in reconstructions as being built somewhat like a badger.
 Its skeleton is the most complete of any Gondwanan Mesozoic mammal.
 Additionally, the front of the skull contains more foramina than any known mammal except Vincelestes.

-Ecology
+The teeth of Adalatherium had simple radial enamel with a schmelzmuster consisting of only one layer.
+The interprismatic matrix was anastomosing around the enamel prisms, which were small and not decussating.

+Palaeoecology

 Potential predators of Adalatherium included Majungasaurus, Masiakasaurus, Miadanasuchus, Mahajangasuchus, and Madtsoia madagascariensis.
 In turn, it may have eaten roots or other plant material.